CLUB HISTORY

 Upper Tooting B.C.

-In 1936, under the captaincy of Bernard Frank Bell (1908-2010), the club expanded to three courts.
+In 1936, under the captaincy of Bernard Frank Bell (1908-2010), the Church Institute Badminton Club expanded to three courts.
 Renamed Upper Tooting B.C., the mixed, men’s, and ladies’ teams had great success in the Surrey County and local leagues.
-By 1959, the club had five league teams, and one of its prominent ladies was Olive Emberson, who played at the same time for St. Margaret’s B.C., Streatham, and the Lammas Club, Battersea.
-In 1939, Bell had even sought a tennis court for the club, but it is not known if he was successful, nor whether this possible extension to the club survived the war.
-His adverts in the local press do, however, push back the club’s foundation date to approximately 1924.
+By 1959, there were five league teams, and one of its prominent ladies was Olive Emberson, who played at the same time for St. Margaret’s B.C.
+(Streatham) and the Lammas Club (Battersea).
+From 1924, Bell also ran Upper Tooting Tennis Club, seeking a new court in the local press just before the onset of war.

 1939, Mar 17 – Streatham News

-Bell retired as club captain in 1960, but stayed on as club president.
+Bell retired as club captain in 1960, but continued to play, and serve as club president.
 His wife Phyllis was a mainstay of the club throughout.
 Trevor Easingwood captained the club from 1960 to 1965, before quitting London for Warwickshire, with his wife Janet Easingwood, another member of the club.
 Bernard continued to represent Upper Tooting B.C. in matches well into the 1960s, and played doubles into his nineties, unable to run as he would wish, but still able to place the shuttlecock with accuracy.
-One notable partner of his in the ’50s and ’60s was the Lahore-born modernist artist, Roop Krishna (1901-1968), who had been introduced to the club by his Battersea-born artist wife, Mary Krishna (née Oldfield).
+One notable partner of his in the ’50s and ’60s was the Lahore-born modernist artist, Roop Krishna (1901-1968), who had been introduced to the club by his Battersea-born artist wife, Mary Krishna née Oldfield (1908-1968).
 Bernard Bell passed away in 2010 at the age of 101.

 Bernard Bell’s 25+ years at Upper Tooting Badminton Club.
 Left: 1938, May 13 – Norwood News.
 Right: 1962, Apr 27 – Streatham News.